Princeton-CDH/princeton-cdh.github.io/content/docs/workflows.md

 The Project Manager uses GitHub and ZenHub extensively to participate in testing of issues and to get a sense of what the dev & design team is actively working on and has completed.
 These tools offer a variety of reporting functions to get a better picture of how the team works together to author source code.

-Conversations about a feature should be kept on GitHub, either on the issue or PR.
+Conversations about a feature should be kept on GitHub, either on the issue or pull request (PR) ([learn more about PRs](../terms-definitions/#code-review)).
 PR-specific code discussions should remain on the PR thread, but decisions about implementation or other high-level conversations should be discussed on the issue's thread.
 To-do lists should be on the issue unless specific to the PR, particularly when pausing or handing off work.
 And since conversations can get noisy, tag people in a comment if you want to get their input.

 ## UX Design